dushyantkm15/user_dashboard_ajackus/README.md

 ## API Endpoints

-"/users" endpoint is being used for performing CRUD operation.
+The "/users" endpoint is being used for performing CRUD operations.

 ## Technology Stack